 Readability is central for websites because it is imperative to keep the content within the range of the specific target audience.
 There are several tools available to test the readability of the text, but graphic designers must prioritise the elements of typography to arrange all the contents of the page professionally with an attractive appearance while preserving the aesthetic value of the content.

 Reasons to Prioritise Typography:

 - Typography conveys certain feelings and moods with the design of their fonts.
-As a consequence, the choice of typefaces is essential as they indicate how the content is understood.
-The creation and repetition of the same pattern throughout the text creates the artistic effect of harmony and continuity;
+Consequently, the choice of typefaces is essential as they indicate how the content is understood.
+The creation and repetition of the same pattern throughout the text creates the artistic effect of harmony and continuity.

 - Good use of typography reflects professionalism and creates recognition and trust from the customers.